David Weathers: Later career

-A free agent at the end of the season, Weathers signed with the Cincinnati Reds (returning to the team he played for in early 1998), where he has had an ERA under 4.00 every year that he was with the club.
+A free agent at the end of the season, Weathers signed with the Cincinnati Reds (returning to the team he played for in early 1998), where he had an ERA under 4.00 every year that he was with the club.
 He was the closer for the Reds in and had 33 saves.

 On August 9, 2009, the Cincinnati Reds traded Weathers to the Milwaukee Brewers for a player to be named later.
 Weathers was quoted as saying of Cincinnati, "I really felt like this is probably where I would end my career, and I really wanted to.
 But in this game, things don't go like you want them or how you plan them.
 It's a good day but, to be honest with you, it's a tough day emotionally because you form a lot of bonds, a lot of trust with guys you've been with for five or six years.
 You just don't find that every day, especially in this game."
 Weathers played 25 more games with the Brewers before playing in his final Major League game on October 3, 2009.

 Personal life

-His son, Ryan Weathers, was drafted by the San Diego Padres in the first round of the 2018 Major League Baseball draft.
-Ryan would go on to pitch in the majors for the Padres and currently (as of 2025) plays for the Miami Marlins.
+His son, Ryan Weathers, is a pitcher in MLB.
+His daughter, Karly, plays basketball at Alabama.